 Replace, Renew or Expand Your Kitchen

 Early in remodel planning, determine whether to reface or replace your kitchen cabinets or expand your space.
 Any of the three will provide you with a new look.
 Your decision will be based on your current space, budget, schedule and family needs.
-If you do not plan on expanding your space, there are three ways to refresh the design: change the kitchen layout, reface or paint your cabinets, and replace cabinets.
+If you do not plan on expanding your space, there are three other ways to refresh the design.
+Try changing the kitchen layout, reface or paint your cabinets, and replace cabinets.
 Each plan has pros and cons.

 When setting a budget and determining whether to expand your kitchen or reface or replace cabinets, consider how long you plan on staying in your home and how your investment will be reflected in the home’s value.
 Kitchen remodels, according to US News Money, generally yield a higher return than bathroom or other remodel projects.

 Most kitchens are designed in one of several pre-determined layouts, such as an L-shape, U-shape, galley or single wall.
 The first three shapes work well, with the sink, stove and refrigerator forming a work triangle.
 If you are happy with way your kitchen is laid out but you need more than a simple facelift, replacing cabinets and appliances is the answer.
 Your kitchen footprint will remain the same while major kitchen components such as cabinets, appliances, flooring and countertops will be updated.
 A kitchen footprint remodel can be economical, since you will not be moving appliances and gas, water and electrical will remain in their current locations.

 Renew: Reface or Paint Your Cabinets